Home » Metabolism » Metabolic Health » Osteoporosis Prevention

 Milk or No Milk?

-Before you resign yourself to a lifetime of taking medication for osteoporosis, you should carefully weigh all of the benefits and risks associated with calcium and with milk.
+Before you resign yourself to a lifetime of taking medication for osteoporosis, you should carefully weigh all of the benefits and associated with calcium and with milk.
 To be fair, the research continues to show varying evidence about whether or not milk is going to be helpful or hurtful in your fight against developing osteoporosis.
 However, consuming dairy products in moderation is still good for your overall nutrition, although you might want to skip the calcium supplements.

 Regardless of the evidence for adults, the Hong Kong study clearly shows that among very young children (around the age of 2), milk and calcium are important for bone density, especially if they are not breastfeeding.
 If you do choose to eliminate milk from your diet as an adult, make sure you replace the vitamins and nutrients it provides with other healthy sources.